loheagn/wukuard/README.md

 # wukuard

-A simple tool to help to build a full-mesh wireguard service.
+A simple tool to help to build a full-mesh wireguard network inspired by [Netmaker](https://github.com/gravitl/netmaker).